 If the matter is unable to be resolved following a telephone conversation; or where this means of communication is deemed inappropriate; or if circumstances dictate to the contrary, Mrs Storer will send you a detailed written reply to your complaint, including her suggestions for resolving the matter, within 14 days of sending you the acknowledgement letter.

 We will inform you on receipt of the complaint if either Mrs Storer or the employee(s) involved in the complaint are on holiday or sick leave at that time as this may inevitably introduce a delay in resolving the issue.

 If you feel that the matter remains unresolved, then you can contact the Royal College of Veterinary Surgeons by writing to:

 Professional Conduct Departments, Royal College of Veterinary Surgeons, Belgravia House, 62-64 Horseferry Road, London SW1P 2AF

 Animals with ongoing illnesses need to be reassessed at regular intervals by a veterinary surgeon to ensure that both the best results are achieved for the patient and compliance with the relevant veterinary medicines legislation is achieved.
 The interval between re-examination appointments will vary dependent on the condition, the stage of the disease, together with any specific requirements set out by manufacturers for monitoring certain medications.
-It is practice policy that these animals are clinically examined by a veterinary surgeon at least every 6 months, however for some conditions a shorter interval may be deemed more appropriate by the prescribing veterinary surgeon.
+It is practice policy that these animals are clinically examined by a veterinary surgeon every 3 to 6 months, however for some conditions a shorter interval may be deemed more appropriate by the prescribing veterinary surgeon.
 All repeat prescription including written prescriptions will be issued for a maximum of 1 month’s supply at each request unless agreed with a veterinary surgeon based on their knowledge and clinical judgment of the individual case.